sverrirab/envirou/README.md

 names and secondly you are never 100% which environment is active at any point and in which shell window.

-Tools such as zsh (oh-my-zsh) and shell prompt configuration but those are fragile and complicated to set up and add clutter to your terminal session window.

 The name Envirou is inspired by Spirou the comic book character.
 The alias `ev` is both short for *Envirou* and `env`.